DGretta/Music/problem_solving/08_quick_reference.md

 **Immediate fixes:**
 1. ☐ **Single master clock** - Only ONE device generates timing
-2. ☐ **All slaves external sync** - Disable internal clocks on slaves
+2. ☐ **All other devices set to external sync** - Disable internal clocks on secondaries
 3. ☐ **Same power circuit** - All gear on same electrical circuit
 4. ☐ **Quality cables** - Replace cheap MIDI/clock cables